techhub20/pet-tracker/ReadMe.md

 -Spring Boot 2+

 REST API to:

--Add pet data
+Add pet data
--Get all stored pets
+Get all stored pets
--Get summary of pets outside/inside zone, grouped by type and tracker
+Get summary of pets outside/inside zone, grouped by type and tracker

 ### Build and Run